OzAmoyal/chatAss3/README.md

 ## Built With

+### Frontend
 - HTML
 - CSS
 - Bootstrap
 - JavaScript
 - React

+The frontend is developed using HTML, CSS, Bootstrap, and JavaScript.
+React is used as the frontend framework for building reusable UI components, managing state, and handling user interactions.

+### Backend (MVC)
 - Node.js
 - Express.js
 - MongoDB

+The backend of the application follows the Model-View-Controller (MVC) architectural pattern and is built using Node.js, Express.js, and MongoDB.

 <br />